-UnitedHealthcare has implemented a variety of monitoring programs to ensure all agents are conducting sales, marketing, and enrollment activity in accordance with federal and state laws and regulations and UnitedHealthcare policies, procedures, and rules.
+UnitedHealthcare has implemented a variety of monitoring programs to ensure all agents are conducting sales, marketing, and enrollment activity in accordance with federal regulations and UnitedHealthcare rules, policies, and procedures.
 Calculation methods and thresholds have been established for all compliance monitoring programs and are periodically reviewed.
 Deficient performance is categorized as Yellow (Complaint Monitoring only) or Red depending upon severity and patterns of performance.
 Monitoring programs reported in Sales Management Reporting Tool (SMRT) Agent Oversight include:

-- Telephonic and Digital Interaction Monitoring

 - Cancelled Enrollment Applications

 - Complaints

 - Late Enrollment Applications

 - PCP Auto-Assign

 - Rapid Disenrollment